Byron Buxton Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the sixth-best in the league.
+- The pitching staff for the Blue Jays has a collective 9.3 K/9, the sixth-best in MLB.

-- The Blue Jays allow the fifth-most home runs in baseball (68 total, 1.3 per game).
+- The Blue Jays rank 25th in baseball in home runs allowed (68 total, 1.3 per game).

-- Gausman makes the start for the Blue Jays, his 11th of the season.
-He is 2-3 with a 3.14 ERA and 81 strikeouts in 63 2/3 innings pitched.
+- Bassitt gets the start for the Blue Jays, his 11th of the season.
+He is 5-3 with a 3.03 ERA and 52 strikeouts in 62 1/3 innings pitched.

-- In his most recent appearance on Sunday against the Baltimore Orioles, the righty went eight innings, allowing two earned runs while surrendering six hits.
+- The righty last appeared on Monday against the Tampa Bay Rays, when he threw 6 1/3 innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.